JesusGPriego/React/README.md

     * useCallback

 The last folder (07-tarea-memo) is an exercise where useMemo and useCallback allow the up to work consuming less resources, since the components are rendered just once.

+## TODOD APP

+This is a simple todo app, that allow the user to manage a todo list.

+In this app, has been used the following React concepts:

+    * useEffect
+    * useReducer
+    * useForm (custom hook)
+    * dispatchers.